The Human Romance

 The Human Romance is the seventh studio album by the American melodic death metal band Darkest Hour.
 The album was released on February 22, 2011, in North America through eOne Music, and was released on March 7 in Europe through Century Media Records.
 This would be Darkest Hour's last album with drummer Ryan Parrish and bassist Paul Burnette.

+The cover art is the Lovers of Valdaro photograph.

 Production

 The Human Romance was recorded at a North Carolina studio with producer (and Soilwork guitarist) Peter Wichers.

 Wichers previously helmed such acclaimed albums as All That Remains's The Fall of Ideals and Soilwork's latest effort, The Panic Broadcast.

 This time around, the Darkest Hour songs were composed a bit differently than was the case in the past.
 Guitarist Mike Schleibaum explains, "We have been working on these tunes ever since we left the studio last April.

 'The Eternal Return' was written during a very dark, bleak time for the band and I think that record matches that in both tone and character.
 Our vision was for it to be an in-your-face, no-frills aggressive assault.
 The new material shares in that aggression and pushes Darkest Hour beyond the unknown."